Understanding Infant Hypoxic-Ischemic Encephalopathy

 Developmental delays or missed milestones may become apparent as a child grows.

 Hypoxic-ischemic brain injury is often caused by complications that occur before, during, or shortly after birth.
-When a baby is deprived of oxygen for too long, even briefly, the result can be a serious brain injury with lifelong effects.
+HIE begins when blood flow to the brain is reduced, limiting the supply of oxygen and glucose.
+This can trigger damage inside brain cells and lead to cell death.

-Many cases of HIE occur in otherwise healthy full-term infants, which makes proper monitoring during delivery critical.
+When a baby is deprived of oxygen, even briefly, the result can be a serious brain injury with lifelong effects.
+Many cases of HIE occur in otherwise healthy full-term infants, making proper monitoring during delivery critical.

 - Extended labor or delivery complications